 2 or 3-day workshop “Drafting, Key to Design”

-Through lecture, computer software (Fiberworks PCW), drafting exercises, and weaving samples, learn the basics of designing with twill.
-The twill circle, twill ratios, and fancy twill included, with emphasis on figuring out tie-ups, threading and treadling options to design your own unique fabric.
-A laptop with software downloaded, very helpful, but optional.
+Through lecture, computer software (Fiberworks PCW), and drafting exercises, learn the basics of designing with twill.
+The twill circle, twill ratios, and fancy twill is included, with emphasis on figuring out tie-ups, threading and treadling options.
+Bring a loom with the warp beamed but not threaded.
+A twill sampler will be woven in class.
+Learn to “read” your pattern as you weave to eliminate the slow process of following a treadling order on paper.
+Using your new knowledge, design an original draft ready to use at home for your next project.
+A laptop with software downloaded, helpful, but optional.

 1-day Studio “Crimp Cloth, the Warp and Weft Connection”

 Learn to create permanently crimped fabric with a ‘non-dye’ variation of woven shibori.
 Use the “crimp cloth” for clothing and accessories that flatters any figure.
 Although the crimping process is the same for warp or weft shibori, designing, drafting, weaving, and using the finished fabric varies between the two methods.
 An in-depth study of both methods will be included in the lectures and visual presentations.
 Be inspired by the endless possibilities.
 Sewing tips for using this amazing cloth will be included.
 Advanced beginner and beyond.